Laurie Swope Photography

 781-632-7331

-Selections from Laurie’s ongoing project Through the Ice- a series of portraits and lifestyle images documenting the local communities of cold water immersion enthusiasts- have been exhibited at Panopticon Gallery’s First Look 2025: Second Glance, the Marblehead Arts Association’s Variations juried show and recognized by the 2025 Siena Creative Photography Awards, the 2025 Monovisions competition, the 2024 London Photography Awards and 2024 Prix de la Photographie de Paris.
+Selections from Laurie’s ongoing project Through the Ice, documenting a local community of cold water plungers, has been featured on All About Photo and displayed at the Siena Creative Photography Awards’ All You Can See exhibit, Panopticon Gallery’s First Look 2025: Second Glance, and the Variations juried show at the Marblehead Arts Association.
+They have also been recognized by the 2025 Siena Creative Photography Awards, the 2025 Exposure One awards, the 2024 and 2025 Prix de la Photographie de Paris, the 2025 Monovisions competition, and the 2024 London Photography Awards.